How Eating More Carbs Helped Me Lose Weight

 What I Ate to Lose Weight

-I was making this one recipe a ton, the Rainbow Veggie Spring Roll Bowl-not gonna lie, mainly because of the peanut sauce you drizzle on top-and subbing in brown rice for the rice noodles to give the meal an extra fiber boost.
-I was eating a variation of this chopped salad bowl often for lunch or dinner, mixing up the veggies and dressing and eventually switching from brown rice to quicker-cooking bulgur (like the recipe pictured above), which also delivered more protein.
+I was making this one recipe a ton, the Rainbow Veggie Spring Roll Bowl—mainly because of the oh-so-delicious peanut sauce you drizzle on top—and subbing in brown rice for the rice noodles to give the meal an extra fiber boost.
+I was eating a variation of this chopped salad bowl often for lunch or dinner, mixing up the veggies and dressing and eventually switching from brown rice to quicker-cooking bulgur (like in the recipe pictured above), which also delivered more protein.
 Some weeks, I only got as far as making a big pot of bulgur to throw in whatever I was bringing for lunch or to serve alongside dinner.
 And at some point, for no particular reason other than it tasted good, I started adding granola to my breakfast yogurt, which I noticed not only made me enjoy my breakfast more, but also helped carry me through to lunch.

 Healthy Ways to Eat More Carbs Each Day

 If you're looking to lose weight, improve your gut health, ward off diabetes, heart disease and more, rather trying to eat less (or cutting out entire food groups altogether), focus instead on eating more of the foods that deliver good-for-you fiber.
 Try these recipes (some of my personal favorites) and give meal prep a chance, if you're not already doing so.

 - Creamy Blueberry Pecan Overnight Oats (If I don't have blueberries, I'll sub in peaches.)

 - Baked Banana-Nut Oatmeal Cups (Pictured above, these also make a great snack.)

 - Greek Mezze Meal-Prep Bowls